 The University will also make all directly related evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.

 The Title IX Coordinator will send the parties and their advisors an investigative report that fairly summarizes relevant evidence, with at least 10 days for the parties to respond, prior to a hearing or determination of responsibility.

+Complainant’s and Respondent’s Rights

+To be treated with respect and dignity

+To be informed of available options for resolution

+To be referred to campus resources and support services

+To be afforded certain procedural standards

+To be accompanied to all meetings by an advisor of their choice

+To receive written notice of the investigation

+To submit a Formal Complaint, supporting documents, and other relevant evidence

+To propose witnesses to the investigator

+To receive a prompt, thorough, and impartial investigation of their Formal Complaint

+To inspect, review, and respond to all directly related evidence collected

+To inspect, review, and respond to the final investigatory report

+To be kept informed of the status of the case throughout the process

+To receive written notification on the final outcome of the grievance procees

+To receive written notification of any appeals, the outcomes of those appeals, and any changes to the final determination

 INFORMAL RESOLUTION